 To save time and money, you can also use Age in Spain’s direct link to an English-speaking doctor in Spain, who can give you the required official Spanish medical certificate which meets the Spanish Government’s Health Regulations.
 This certificate is a Spanish document and so does not require legalisation or translation.
 For more information and to request an appointment, contact firstname.lastname@example.org.

 Sorting out your health insurance

 It is vital that you take out the correct type of private health insurance when applying for a golden visa.
-The Spanish authorities will check that your private health insurance offers at least equal cover to the Spanish Healthcare System, without any copayments, excess or exclusions.
+The Spanish authorities will check that your private health insurance offers at least equal cover to that of the Spanish Healthcare System, without any copayments, excesses or exclusions.

 Start the process for your visa application at the Spanish consular office for your region and country.
 You will probably need to book an appointment by email before going in person to the office.
 Consult the Spanish Consulate website for your country to find the office you need.

 Send an email to the consulate with the following information:

 Subject line: the type of visa you are applying for (in this case, the real estate/investor visa).

 Your personal details: full name, nationality, passport number and phone number.